-Over-neediness, on the other hand, can manifest itself in different ways that, in most cases, you may think are normal and may not be aware of.
-When not checked, it could suffocate your partner and affect their self-esteem.
-Read on as we tell you the signs of over-neediness and how to be less needy in a relationship.
+On the other hand, over-neediness can present itself in various ways that you may not be aware of and believe to be normal.
+As a result, it could suffocate your partner and lower their self-esteem over time.
+Continue reading to learn how to recognize indicators of over-neediness and how to be less needy in a relationship.

 15 Signs Of Neediness In A Relationship